lindaprotocol/documentation-en/docs/mechanism-algorithm/shielded-transaction.md

 ## Introduction

-TRON shielded transaction uses zk-SNARK(Zero-Knowledge Succinct Non-Interactive Argument of Knowledge) to implement a completely anonymous transaction.
-TronZ is the name of shielded trc10 token.
+LINDA shielded transaction uses zk-SNARK(Zero-Knowledge Succinct Non-Interactive Argument of Knowledge) to implement a completely anonymous transaction.
+LindaZ is the name of shielded lrc10 token.

-In shielded transaction of transferring TronZ, the sender and the receiver's address and transfer amount can both be completely confidential.
+In shielded transaction of transferring LindaZ, the sender and the receiver's address and transfer amount can both be completely confidential.

-In shielded transaction of transferring TronZ, there are two types of address:
+In shielded transaction of transferring LindaZ, there are two types of address:

 - "t-addr" (Transparent Address)
 - "z-addr" (Shielded Address)

-"t-addr" address uses TRON account model.
+"t-addr" address uses LINDA account model.
 "z-addr" address uses Anonymous account model.

-In shielded transaction of transferring TronZ, there are three types of transfer transaction:
+In shielded transaction of transferring LindaZ, there are three types of transfer transaction:
 - From "t-addr" to "z-addr":
 The transaction information of "t-addr" can be tracked, "z-addr" can not be tracked.